The Abundance Paradox

 Neuroscience

-The amygdala shows differential activation to out-group faces within 30 milliseconds — faster than conscious awareness.
-Oxytocin simultaneously promotes in-group bonding and out-group hostility.
-The Robbers Cave experiment, minimal group paradigm, and fMRI studies all converge on the same conclusion: tribal categorisation is automatic, pre-conscious, and neurochemically reinforced.
+The amygdala shows rapid differential activation to unfamiliar and out-group faces, often before conscious awareness (exact timing is debated, but the pre-conscious nature of the response is well-established).
+Oxytocin simultaneously promotes in-group bonding and out-group suspicion.
+The Robbers Cave experiment,[6] minimal group paradigm,[7] and fMRI studies all converge: tribal categorisation is automatic, pre-conscious, and neurochemically reinforced.

 Impact: Auditing groups will form tribal identities.
 Peer review will develop camps.
 Reviewers will evaluate tribal affiliation before methodology.
 Assembly members will coalition along identity lines rather than policy lines.